Bots increase exposure to negative and inflammatory content in online social systems: Results

-To understand the importance of humans and bot in this network, we calculate Google's PageRank, a widely used measure of user's importance in online networks~\cite{brin2012reprint}.
+To understand the importance of humans and bots in this network, we calculate the PageRank, a widely used measure of user's importance in online networks~\cite{brin2012reprint}.
 On average, we find that humans are 1.8 times more central than bots, highlighting that the latter tend to act from the periphery of the social system.
-Interestingly, despite their peripheral position, bots target their interactions strategically, mostly directing their activity towards human hubs, playing an influential role in the system~\cite{kwak2010twitter}.
-If we define the indegree of a user as the number of its incoming interactions, then the indeegre of humans with respect to interactions incoming only from bots correlates positively with the indegree with respect to interactions incoming only from humans (Kendall Tau $\kappa \approx 0.62$, p-value~$< 10^{-4}$), indicating that bots tend to target their interactions mainly with the most connected humans.
+Interestingly, despite their peripheral position, bots target their interactions strategically, mostly directing their activity towards human hubs, playing an influential role in the system.
+If we define the in-degree of a user as the number of its incoming interactions, then the in-degree of humans with respect to interactions incoming only from bots correlates positively with the in-degree with respect to interactions incoming only from humans (Kendall Tau $\kappa \approx 0.62$, p-value~$< 10^{-4}$), indicating that bots tend to target their interactions mainly with the most connected humans.
 Analogously, also humans tend to interact mainly with the most connected bots (Kendall Tau $\kappa \approx 0.75$, p-value~$< 10^{-4}$).
 To verify if these effects are genuine, we have performed the same analysis on randomized realizations of the network while preserving the empirical degree distribution.
-In this test, the observed correlations are no more present, providing significant evidence for a strategic targeting of social interactions.
-Since hubs in online social networks like Twitter characterize broadcasters and influencers~\cite{aral2012identifying,kwak2010twitter}, the above results strongly indicate that bots interacting with human hubs can influence the social dynamics of both groups, while remaining in the periphery of the microblogging social system.
+In this test, the observed correlations are no longer present, supporting the hypothesis of a strategic targeting of social interactions.
+Since hubs in online social networks like Twitter characterize broadcasters and influencers~\cite{aral2012identifying}, the above results suggest that bots interacting with human hubs can influence the social dynamics of both groups, while remaining in the periphery of the microblogging social system.
+The volume of bot/human endorsements in the two groups, and the fact that bots mainly target human hubs, indicate that social bots can be influential: They promote human-generated content from hubs, rather than automated tweets, and target significant fractions of human users---as evidenced by the fraction of endorsements shown in Figure 3 (B) and reported in the SI Appendix.